jtarte/app-monitoring-sample/README.md

 Warning: the `ServiceMonitor` should define a label to be identified by prometheus. here it is `k8s-app: stockquote-monitor`.
 The Prometheus instance of our example is looking for a key : `k8s-app`.

+Warning: the namespace used for this sample is : prometheus-operator.

 ref: https://kabanero.io/guides/app-monitoring-ocp4.2/